Fector101/TurboTask/nodejs/README.md

 The noWhiteSpace arguments:

 1. <input_css_path> can be a CSS file or Folder with CSS Files.
-2. [output_path] Output directory (defaults to "TurboTask-output") can be changed to a File or Folder Path
+2. [optional_output_path] Output directory (defaults to "TurboTask-output") can be changed to a File or Folder Path

 #### Examples For CLI Usage